sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_ Different people have different preference of the temperature of the water.
 The color will help them to identify the temperature of the water and user will be able to cool the water, or heat the water, or drink water carefully.

 \*\***Describe your setting, players, activity and goals here.**\*\*

-Peter has a preference to drink warm water.
+<br>Peter has a preference to drink warm water.
 He believes that drinking warm water has magical power that will bring the wellness.
 However, he finds it hard to control the temperature of the water.
 Therefore, he decides to use the lighting coaster.
 Once he puts the cup on the coaster, the coaster emmits the blue light.
 This light tells him that the water is cold and he adds more hot water and then the coaster turns yellow!
 That's the warm water.
 He is happy to have warm water and have a 'healthy' life.
 The next time, he has the boiled water in the cup.
 The coaster now turns red, which indicates that it is a hot water!
 Therefore, he pour cold water in it and then the coaster turns yellow.
 'Healthy' water!
 Peter is happy.

 \*\***Include a picture of your storyboard here**\*\*
 ![image](https://user-images.githubusercontent.com/32943943/132063839-9bac4a24-7927-4300-afca-b756f44c7ddf.png)

 \*\***Summarize feedback you got here.**\*\*

-Ashley Dai: gradually change the light will be good.<br>
+<br>Ashley Dai: gradually change the light will be good.
-Peter Cho: the heat transfer may not be accurate.
+<br>Peter Cho: the heat transfer may not be accurate.
 Therefore, the design may only fit to several kinds of cup.

 ## Part B. Act out the Interaction

-\*\***Are there things that seemed better on paper than acted out?**\*\* As the interaction was simple, I found that acting out the interaction did not seem to be better than the paper.
+\*\***Are there things that seemed better on paper than acted out?**\*\*
+<br>As the interaction was simple, I found that acting out the interaction did not seem to be better than the paper.
 Acting out even seems to be a bit overkill in this case. <br>
-\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\* I thought it would be better if the light color had a sound notification when the light turned to yellow.
+\*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+<br>I thought it would be better if the light color had a sound notification when the light turned to yellow.

 ## Part C. Prototype the device